choushuiguo325/leaflet-project/README.md

 #### static

-- It contains the `CSS` file with the formatting information
+- It contains the `css` file with the formatting information
 - It contains the `js` with the `Javascript` code using the D3 library for the interactive plots.

 #### images